Geometry of the cumulant series in diffusion MRI: Methods

 In other words, the degree-$\ell$ spherical tensor components $\F^{\ell m}$ in the decomposition (\ref{Eq:STFdecomposition}) are obtained by taking the remaining $(L-\ell)/2$ traces and convolving with the standard STF-$\ell$ basis element $\Y^{\ell m \, *}_{i_1\hdots i_\ell}$, albeit using the normalization coefficient $1/\zeta(L,\ell)$ that ``remembers'' the original $L>\ell$.

 So far, our discussion of SO(3) representations has been completely general.
-In dMR context, every degree $\ell$ is even due to time-reversal invariance of the Brownian motion, dictating even parity $Y^{\ell m}(-\n)=Y^{\ell m}(\n)$.
-Hence, each cumulant or moment tensor, as in Eq.~(\ref{eq:CumExpinB}), can be split into a direct sum of irreducible representations with even $\ell$ in Eq.~(\ref{Eq:STFdecomposition}), connecting it with the orientation dispersion in the SH basis \citep{NOVIKOV2018,POZO2019}.
+In dMRI context, every degree $\ell$ is even due to time-reversal invariance of the Brownian motion, dictating even parity $Y^{\ell m}(-\n)=Y^{\ell m}(\n)$.
+Hence, each cumulant or moment tensor, as in Eq.~(\ref{eq:CumExpinB}), can be split into a direct sum of irreducible representations with even $\ell$ in Eq.~(\ref{Eq:STFdecomposition}), connecting it with the orientation dispersion in the spherical harmonics basis \citep{NOVIKOV2018,POZO2019}.

 Applying the above methodology to the $\C$ tensor, we first split it into $\S$ and $\A$, Eq.~(\ref{W})--(\ref{A}).
 To decompose $\A$, we use Eqs.~(\ref{A=A}), where Eq.~(\ref{Apq}) is $\A_{pq}=4\Delta_{pq}$ from Eqs.~(45)--(46) in \citep{ITIN2013}; here we use the same symbol $\A$ for 2nd and 4th order tensors, as they are isomorphic (and represent the same geometric object).
 Eq.~(\ref{Apq=}) is obtained by using the identity $\epsilon_{i j k} \epsilon_{l m n}=\delta_{i l} \delta_{j m} \delta_{k n}+\delta_{i m} \delta_{j n} \delta_{k l}+\delta_{i n} \delta_{j l} \delta_{k m}-\delta_{i l} \delta_{j n} \delta_{k m}-\delta_{i n} \delta_{j m} \delta_{k l}-\delta_{i m} \delta_{j l} \delta_{k n}$.
 Eq.~(\ref{Aijkl}) (the inverse relation) follows from $\epsilon_{ijn}\epsilon_{kln}=\delta_{ik}\delta_{jl}-\delta_{il}\delta_{jk}$ and from the property $\A_{i(jkl)}\equiv 0$ that is a consequence of Eq.~(\ref{A}).